knsv/taila/README.md

   -h, --help     output usage information

 ```
-   tailor server.log
+   taila server.log
-   tailor -a server.log
+   taila -a server.log
 ```

-During tailoring it is possible to affect the operation of the tail process by pressing some command keys on the keyboard.
+During tailing it is possible to affect the operation of the tail process by pressing some command keys on the keyboard.

 Commands during tailing: